Impressions of the EMIMEO Summer School 2024 in Jena.

 Academic partners

-The Abbe School of Photonics (ASP) has strong academic partners in all sectors of optics, photonics and adjacent fields.
+The Abbe School of Photonics (ASP) maintains prestigious national and international academic partnerships across all sectors of photonics, quantum, and related fields.

 • Max Planck School of Photonics (MPSP)

 Since 2018, the Abbe School of Photonics has taken the lead in coordinating one of the three prestigious Max Planck Schools, which were implemented by the Federal Ministry of Education and Research (BMBF) as national networks of excellence.
 The Max Planck School of Photonics (MPSP) represents the key strengths of the German photonics community and supports highly skilled young researchers on a world class level.
-MPSP is supported by the Federal Ministry of Education and Research with a sum of 25 million Euro, and by the Fraunhofer-Society with an additional support of 4 million Euro.
+Since 2025, MPSP is funded by the Dieter Schwarz Stiftung.

 Learn moreExternal link